 Phase 1 (August-October)

-- Narrowing the existing median to 11 feet (from 16 feet) to make way for left-turn lanes and bike infrastructure.
+- Narrow the existing median to 11 feet (from 16 feet) to make way for left-turn lanes and bike infrastructure.

 - No detours.

 - Work on the north side of Hutchison, including sidewalk and two-way cycle track.

 - Westbound Hutchison will be limited to one lane.